msaari/relevanssi/readme.txt

 == Changelog ==

+= 4.0.10.1 =
+* The privacy features caused an error notice with certain Relevanssi configurations, and the plugin required WP 4.9.6.

 = 4.0.10 =
 * Privacy: If you log search queries, Relevanssi will suggest some additional content to your privacy policy page.
 * Privacy: Relevanssi now supports the new Privacy Policy and Personal Data tools in WordPress 4.9.6.